Ahh, pregnancy. The miracle of life. It’s just such a magical time.

 1. The Happiest Baby On The Block – by Dr. Harvey Karp

 This book is a must read for a couple of reasons.
 First, it’s extremely informative and helpful, but doesn’t overwhelm you with a ton of research and jargon.
-The tone is very conversational and flows well.

 Second, this book commands thousands of perfect reviews everywhere because he tackles one of the most important concerns of parents – how to soothe your baby.
 His groundbreaking theory of the 4th Trimester will have you rethinking those first three months with your newborn.
 And, he shares why your baby could be crying and equips you to confidently soothe them with specific steps to turn on their calming reflex.